Antiseptic key to reducing one the most common healthcare associated infections

 The evidence has been inconclusive until now: using an antiseptic instead of saline when inserting catheters reduces the risk of urinary tract infection.

-The findings, published today in the journal Lancet Infectious Disease, will inform clinical practice worldwide, says chief investigator Professor Brett Mitchell from the Discipline of Nursing at Avondale College of Higher Education.
+The findings, published today in the journal Lancet Infectious Disease, will inform clinical practice worldwide, says chief investigator Professor Brett Mitchell from the School of Nursing at Avondale College of Higher Education.
 “They will hopefully reduce the burden of urinary tract infections for thousands of patients.”

 Mitchell and his team’s 32-week stepped-wedge randomised controlled trial measured a 94 per cent reduction in the risk of urinary tract infection at three Australian hospitals when the hospitals used chlorhexidine as part of urinary catheter insertion practices.

 “This suggests a significant decrease in the rate of urinary tract infection in the seven days following catheter insertion,” says Mitchell.
 The simplicity of the intervention is also significant because “the use of chlorhexidine can be easily implemented in hospitals.”

 There have been other studies [about preventing catheter-associated urinary tract infections], but they either didn’t get enough participants or didn’t design with enough rigour to make strong conclusions.
 This trial has both: plenty of participants and a good design.Professor Brett Mitchell, Director, Lifestyle Research Centre, Avondale College of Higher EducationThe nursing implications are considerable, says co-author and registered nurse Dr Anne Gardner, at the time of the study an adjunct professor from the School of Public Health and Social Work at Queensland University of Technology.
 “Nurses are justifiably reluctant to use antiseptics without good evidence of their efficacy,” but the trial “will help in clinical decision-making.”